refuel-ai/autolabel/docs/guide/llms/llms.md

         "params": {}
     },
     "prompt": {
-        "task_guidelines": "You are an expert at answering questions."
-        "example_template": "Question: {question}\nAnswer: {answer}"
+        "task_guidelines": "You are an expert at answering questions.", "example_template": "Question: {question}\nAnswer: {answer}"
     }
 }